 Federal Emergency Management Agency (FEMA)

-President Joe Biden Signs Executive Order Increasing FEMA Cost Share: The order would increase the federal cost share for the Federal Emergency Management Agency (FEMA) Public Assistance.
-The grant would provide 100% reimbursement for the cost of approved non-congregate sheltering in hotel and motels across the country through September 2021, including individuals experiencing homelessness and individuals of congregate living facilities.
+The order would increase the federal cost share for the Federal Emergency Management Agency (FEMA) Public Assistance.
+The grant would provide 100% reimbursement for the cost of approved non-congregate sheltering in hotels and motels across the country through September 2021, including individuals experiencing homelessness and individuals of congregate living facilities.
 In addition, the order directs the FEMA to expedite the reimbursement of all eligible emergency work projects and provide an advance of the federal share on a percentage of the expected reimbursement.
-Read more.

 Health and Human Services

-EO on Improving and Expanding Access to Care and Treatments for COVID-19: The order is asking to accelerate the development of novel therapies to treat COVID-19 and improve all American’s access to quality and affordable healthcare.
+The order is asking to accelerate the development of novel therapies to treat COVID-19 and improve all Americans’ access to quality and affordable healthcare.
 This will include having the secretary of Health and Human Services (HHS) in consultation with the director of the National Institutes of Health to develop a plan supporting a range of studies, develop a plan with non-governmental partners to support research in rural hospitals and other rural locations and consider steps to ensure that clinical trials include populations that have been historically underrepresented in such trials.
 The secretary of HHS will also promptly issue recommendations on how states and healthcare providers can increase the capacity of their healthcare workforces to address the COVID-19 pandemic.

-Executive Order on Strengthening Medicaid and the Affordable Care Act: The order will allow the secretary of HHS to consider establishing a special enrollment period for uninsured and under-insured Americans to seek health care coverage through the federally facilitated marketplace.
-Relevant federal secretaries along with the heads of all other executive departments and agencies with authorities and responsibilities related to Medicaid and the ACA will as soon as practicable, review all existing regulations, orders, guidance documents and policies to determine whether such agency actions are inconsistent with the policy set for in this order.
-Read here for a factsheet on the order.
+The order will allow the secretary of HHS to consider establishing a special enrollment period for uninsured and under-insured Americans to seek health care coverage through the federally facilitated marketplace.
+Relevant federal secretaries along with the heads of all other executive departments and agencies with authorities and responsibilities related to Medicaid and the ACA will, as soon as practicable, review all existing regulations, orders, guidance documents and policies to determine whether such agency actions are inconsistent with the policy set for in this order.
+Read the White House fact sheet for more information on the order.

-EO on Protecting the Federal Workforce and Requiring Mask- Wearing: The federal workforce and individuals interacting with the federal workforce and to ensure the continuity of government services and activities, on-duty or on-site federal employees, on-site federal contractors and other individuals in federal buildings and lands should all wear masks, maintain physical distance and adhere to other public health measures, as provided in CDC guidance.
+The federal workforce and individuals interacting with the federal workforce and to ensure the continuity of government services and activities, on-duty or on-site federal employees, on-site federal contractors and other individuals in federal buildings and lands should all wear masks, maintain physical distance and adhere to other public health measures, as provided in CDC guidance.
 The heads of executive departments and agencies shall immediately act, as appropriate and consistent with applicable law.
 The director of the Office of Management and Budget, the director of the Office of Personnel Management and the administrator of General Services, in coordination with the President’s Management Council and the coordinator of the COVID-19 response shall promptly issue guidance to assist heads of agencies.
 Heads of agencies will promptly consult, as appropriate, with state, local, tribal and territorial government officials and other federal employees and related parties.
-Read more.

-EO on Organizing and Mobilizing the U.S. Government to Provide a Unified and Effective Response to Combat COVID-19: Creates a position of coordinator of the COVID-19 response and counselor to the president and takes other steps organizing the White House and the activities of the federal government to combat COVID-19 to prepare for future biological and pandemic threats.
+Creates a position of coordinator of the COVID-19 response and counselor to the president and takes other steps organizing the White House and the activities of the federal government to combat COVID-19 to prepare for future biological and pandemic threats.
 The coordinator and the position of deputy coordinator of the COVID-19 response will report directly to the president to advise and assist the president and executive departments and agencies in responding to the COVID-19 pandemic.
 Duties will include coordinating a government-wide effort to reduce disparities in the response, care and treatment of COVID-19 including racial and ethnic disparities.
-Read more.